About Alastair Snow

 Arts Council England - exhibition assessments:

-Liverpool Biennale for Contemporary Art
+Biennale for Contemporary Art

 Flora Whitely, Vane Contemporary Art, Newcastle upon Tyne